cculianu/DonateSpareChange/README.md

 # Donate Spare Change - Electron Cash Plugin #

+A plugin for Electron Cash that allows you to donate spare 'change' unspent outputs ('Coins' in Electron Cash parlance) automatically, after a certain age and below a certain amount, to charity.
+This has the added benefit of preventing change outputs from being recombined with your addreses thus preserving your privacy.

 This is licensed under the MIT open source license.

 ## Donate ##

-If you wish to encourage further development on things that matter to you, or even just show your appreciation, please feel free to donate to:
+If you wish to encourage further development (or even just show your appreciation) please feel free to donate to:

   bitcoincash:qphax4s4n9h60jxj2fkrjs35w2tvgd4wzvf52cgtzc